cawley/phase_array/README.md

 When prompted, input the following parameters: `n_sub`, `n_parts`, `r_maxv`, `n_iter` and `n_samp`.
 The script will output the best state found and its fitness score.
 For multiple trials, the script will also output an average h-score.

 ## License
 This project is licensed under the MIT License.

+# Steepest Ascent with Random Restart Approach 🗻

+## Description
+This script implements a Steepest Ascent Hill Climbing algorithm with Random Restart to solve the N-Queens problem.

+## How it Works
+The script works by exploring the problem space for the best neighbor state using a Steepest Ascent approach.
+If it reaches a peak where no better neighboring states can be found, it performs a random restart and begins the search again.
+The algorithm continues until the maximum number of iterations is reached or a solution is found.

+The algorithm employs a heuristic cost function, h(state), which calculates the total number of conflicts in a given state.
+The fewer the conflicts, the better the state.

+## Code Structure
+The main function `steepestAscentRandomRestart` manages the random restarts and calls the `steepestAscent` function each time a restart is done.
+The `steepestAscent` function performs the Steepest Ascent Hill Climbing search.

+Auxiliary functions include `repeatSARR` which repeats the Steepest Ascent with Random Restart process multiple times to obtain average results.

+## Inputs and Outputs
+1. **steepestAscent**: The main steepest ascent algorithm.
+    - Input: `state`, `convInfo`, `idx`, `totalItr`, `minh`.
+    - Output: `current`, `h`, `count`, `convInfo`, `idx`, `totalItr`, `minh`.

+2. **steepestAscentRandomRestart**: Function implementing random restarts.
+    - Input: `maxItr`, `state`, `numRuns`, `numRestarts`.
+    - Output: `estimateRestarts`, `estimateSteps`, `convInfo`, `idx`.

+3. **repeatSARR**: Average results from multiple runs of the algorithm.
+    - Input: `numLoops`, `state`, `numRuns`, `numRestarts`.
+    - Output: `convInfo`.

+## Execution
+To run the algorithm, call the `repeatSARR` function with appropriate parameters.
+You can specify the maximum number of iterations (`maxItr`), the number of loops to average over (`numLoops`), and the number of runs and restarts per loop (`numRuns`, `numRestarts`).

+## License
+This project is licensed under the MIT License.

+# Simulated Annealing Approach 🗽

+## Description
+This script implements a Simulated Annealing algorithm to solve the N-Queens problem.

+Simulated Annealing is a probabilistic technique for approximating the global optimum of a given function.
+It's a metaheuristic to approximate global optimization in a large search space.
+It is often used when the search space is discrete.

+This specific implementation includes an optional quantum tunneling feature that helps the search jump out of local minimums and explore other areas of the search space.

+## How it Works
+The script works by exploring the problem space for a better state using a Simulated Annealing approach.
+This means that it probabilistically decides whether to move to a new state based on the difference in heuristic cost and the current 'temperature' (a metaphorical control parameter that decreases over iterations).

+The quantum tunneling feature is added to encourage more exploration.
+With a set probability, the algorithm makes a significant jump in the problem space instead of a small local move.
+This feature can be useful when the problem space has many local minima.

+The algorithm employs a heuristic cost function, h(state), which calculates the total number of conflicts in a given state.
+The fewer the conflicts, the better the state.

+## Code Structure
+The main function `simulatedAnnealing` performs the Simulated Annealing search, while the function `repeatSIM` calls the `simulatedAnnealing` function multiple times to obtain average results.

+## Inputs and Outputs
+1. **simulatedAnnealing**: The main Simulated Annealing algorithm.
+    - Input: `maxItr`, `state`, `numRuns`, `tunnelingProb`.
+    - Output: `convInfo`.

+2. **repeatSIM**: Average results from multiple runs of the algorithm.
+    - Input: `maxItr`, `numLoops`, `state`, `numRuns`, `tunnelingProb`.
+    - Output: `convInfo`.

+## Execution
+To run the algorithm, call the `repeatSIM` function with appropriate parameters.
+You can specify the maximum number of iterations (`maxItr`), the number of loops to average over (`numLoops`), and the number of runs (`numRuns`).
+The `tunnelingProb` parameter sets the probability of performing a quantum tunneling operation.

+## License
+This project is licensed under the MIT License.